“Everybody wants to go to Heaven, but nobody wants to die.”

 You take a career decision to become a surgeon; but doing this precludes you from being a lawyer.

 As a woman you decide to marry and have a family.
-The consequence is that your career is on hold for a minimum of five years and more like fifteen or twenty.
+The consequence is that your career is on hold while you take time to care for your family.

 You decide to go to the movies; you cannot also spend the evening in a fine restaurant.